-In order to achieve the Sub-Fund's sustainable investment objective, the Management Company has identified global environmental and sustainability challenges, which include (but are not limited to) climate change mitigation and adaptation, the transition to a circular economy and/or pollution prevention and control.
-These sustainable investment objectives may be clarified and updated by the

-Management Company from time to time.
+In order to achieve the Sub-Fund's sustainable investment objective, the Management Company has identified global environmental and sustainability challenges, which include (but are not limited to) climate change mitigation and adaptation.
+These sustainable investment objectives may be clarified and updated by the Management Company from time to time.
 In such a case, the Prospectus will be updated accordingly at the occasion of the first update that will follow.